LionSR/TeXRA/coauthor/README.md

 - Use `--auto_extract_figure` to automatically extract the list of figures from the input file.
 - Use `--auto_extract_tikz_figure` to extract and compile TikZ figures from the input file.
+- Use `--auto_extract_tikz_figure_reflect` to include TikZ reflection in the output.
+- Use `--include_tex_count` to include the tex count statistics in the user message.

 Example: